Disc Golf Course Inspection

 What does the Disc Golf Course Inspection cover?

 This checklist covers 27 inspection items across 4 sections: Basket and Target Condition, Tee Pad Condition, Fairway Safety and Sight Lines, Amenities and Maintenance.
-It is designed for sports and recreation operations and compliance.
+It is designed for fitness & recreation operations and compliance.

 How often should this checklist be completed?